Diamante-Smith/osticket-prereqs/README.md

 <br>

-- Go back to agents, we will be creating another pers
+- Go back to agents, we will be creating another person

+- Click on Agents